myatbhonesjsu/Lumen/README.md

 ```

 3. **Build and Run**
-- Select a simulator or connected device
+- Select a simulator or connected device (iPhone recommended for full haptic experience)
 - Press `Cmd + R` to build and run
+- Grant camera and photo library permissions when prompted

 ### Camera Permissions
 The app requires camera and photo library access.
-Privacy descriptions are configured in `Info.plist`:
+Privacy descriptions are configured in the project settings:
-- Camera: "Lumen needs access to your camera to take photos for skin analysis."
+- **Camera**: "Lumen needs access to your camera to capture photos of your skin for AI-powered analysis and personalized skincare recommendations."
-- Photo Library: "Lumen needs access to your photo library to analyze existing photos."
+- **Photo Library**: "Lumen needs access to your photo library so you can select existing photos for skin analysis."
+- **Photo Library Additions**: "Lumen would like to save your skin analysis photos to your photo library for your records."

+**Note**: On first launch, tap the camera button to trigger the permission dialog.

 ## 📖 Usage Guide